XaF/omni/website/contents/reference/01-configuration/0102-parameters/010250-commands.md

 Commands made available through omni, while the user is in the scope of the configuration file defining those commands.

 Any command defined in a global configuration file will be available throughout the whole system.
 Any command defined in the configuration of a git repository will only be available in that repository.
+You can check the [configuration custom commands](/reference/custom-commands/configuration) to read more about how commands defined with the `commands` parameter behave.

 ## Parameters